-Our plan assets are included in a trust in Canada and a trust in the U.S. The asset allocations of these trusts are based upon an analysis of the timing and amount of projected benefit payments, projected company contributions, the expected returns and risk of the asset classes and the correlation of those returns.
-As of December 31, 2023, we invested approximately 82% in fixed income instruments and global infrastructure, 17% in equity instruments, and the remainder in cash, cash equivalents.
+Our plan assets are included in a trust in the U.S. The asset allocations of these trusts are based upon an analysis of the timing and amount of projected benefit payments, projected company contributions, the expected returns and risk of the asset classes and the correlation of those returns.

-The following tables set forth our pension plan assets measured at fair value on a recurring basis as of December 31, 2023 and 2022.
+The following tables set forth our pension plan assets measured at fair value on a recurring basis as of December 31, 2023.
 These assets have been categorized according to the three-level fair value hierarchy established by the FASB which prioritizes the inputs used in measuring fair value.
 Level 1 is based on quoted prices for the asset in active markets.
 Level 2 is based on inputs that are observable other than quoted market prices in active markets, such as quoted prices for the asset in inactive markets or quoted prices for similar assets.
 Level 3 is based on unobservable inputs that market participants would use in pricing the asset.

-As of Decem ber 3 31, 2023
+As of December 31, 2023

 (in millions) Level 1 Level 2 Level 3 Total

 Cash and cash equivalents \$ 0.1 \$ \$ \$ 0.1

 Fixed income securities:

 Corporate bonds ^(a) 0.6 0.6

 Equity securities:

 U.S. equity 0.8 0.8

 International equity 0.3 0.3

 Total assets in fair value hierarchy \$ 1.8 \$ \$ \$ 1.8

 Common collective funds measured at net asset value 35.3

 Total assets \$ 37.1